lamondlu/CoolCat/README.md

 ![](./doc/images/load_way.png)

+## How to run the application
+ - Clone the source code
+ - Run `docker-compose up`

 ## Pain spot and solutions
 I just list down all the pain spot when i approach this feature, If you are good at Chinese, you can reference my cnblog (https://www.cnblogs.com/lwqlun/p/13208980.html).
 I have list down all of these in my blog.
 I will translate a English version later.